 You can invest your Roth IRA in almost anything -- stocks, bonds, mutual funds, CDs or even real estate.
 It's easy to open an account.
 If you want to invest in stocks, go with a discount broker.
 For mutual funds, go with a fund company.
 For CDs or money-market accounts, you can go through your bank.

 Because you're young and have a long way to retirement, you'll want to invest in the stock market to get the highest returns over time.
 Rookie investors should stick to mutual funds that invest in stocks.
 They're easy to understand, you leave the stock-picking to the pros, and they make it easy to spread your risk around several stocks or bonds without putting all your eggs in one basket.

 Most mutual fund companies even lower their minimum investment requirements when you open an IRA.
-T. Rowe Price, for example, requires $2,500 to invest in a taxable account, but IRA investors need only $1,000 to get started -- or as little as $100 a month if you sign up with its automatic investing program.
+T. Rowe Price, for example, requires $2,500 to invest in a taxable account, but IRA investors need only $1,000 to get started.

 Use Fund Finder to search for funds that have low investment minimums and that meet your other criteria.
 Stick to no-load funds with low expense ratios (the average expense ratio for stock funds is about 1.5%).

 Many fund companies will let you open an account and make contributions online.
 Make sure you designate what year the contributions are for.